What is the Best Kayak Rack for My Car?

 Sea kayaks must be transported sitting flat (or at a 45 degree angle) by the hull, meaning it’s difficult to get more than two boats onto the roof of any standard sized vehicle.
 But white water kayaks are built tougher, and their smaller size allows them to be transported on their sides.

 If you have a river boat, and don’t mind resting the side of your boat directly on the cross bars, then you have options like the a Kayak Stacker.
 These allowing you to stack four kayaks next to each other along your bars, with the stacker kayak carrier holding them up on one side, with the included straps bundling them all together, and giving you a good place to tie them all down.

 To be honest, probably the best choice for white water kayaks (especially if you want to carry both white water and sea kayaks with the same rack) is the Yakima JayLow.
 This kayak carrier will hold one boat at the 45 degree angle, or two boats stacked on their sides.
 Get two sets and you can double that capacity.

 The Yakima JayLow allows you to carry 1 boat in J-cradle position or 2 boats in vertical position, and folds down when not in use.
-There may be divas on your road trip but this fabulous boat carrier is very low maintenance.

 If you are fine always carrying your kayaks on their sides, and you want to carry up to four boats, then you can save some money and opt for the Thule stacker instead.